 1. Firstly, you'll need to build some queries in order for this tool to run.
 Please see the linked article here with detailed instructions on how to build these queries and what to call them: http://help.peoplehr.com/plugins/plugins-timesheet-report-queries

-2. Create and copy an API key that includes the endpoints Employee, Timesheets, Query and Work Pattern - On how to create an API key, please see: http://help.peoplehr.com/integrations/creating-an-api-key
+2. Create and copy an API key that includes the endpoints Employee, Timesheets and Query - On how to create an API key, please see: http://help.peoplehr.com/integrations/creating-an-api-key

 3. Once you have created the API key and your queries, click on the 'Plugins' tab:

 4. Select the tab 'New Requests'